 Dan Ahwa stays at the iconic Beverly Wilshire in Beverly Hills, California.

-When in LA it's a pre-booked transfer, of course, with Beverly Hills Car Rental's fleet of luxury vehicles.
+Getting there: When in LA it's a pre-booked transfer, of course, with Beverly Hills Car Rental's fleet of luxury vehicles.
 The service is one of the most trusted in California, and if you want peace of mind in a comfortable BMW SUV, it's worth it.
 Director of international marketing Kevin Sanli is used to driving celebrities, Saudi royalty and Chinese millionaires so knows his audience, and after 12 hours of flying, the conversation is interesting but not overbearing.
 We weave through traffic, which takes about 40 minutes, with smoky Californian fires in the distance.

 Check-in experience: I arrive at 3.30pm on an unusually steaming hot October day, perfect as check-in begins from 3pm.
 Walking through the Italian Renaissance-style entrance immortalised in the 1990 film Pretty Woman, smartly dressed staff are welcoming, taking my bags straight to my room.
 Concierge also offers me a fully recyclable branded water carton, which is a nice touch.
 Be prepared with a few dollar bills for tipping.